-If there are circumstances where you are required to pay for the cost of covered services in full at the time services are rendered, such as if you are seeking services from a provider or facility who does not bill Medicare, you will need to obtain an itemized statement of the services rendered and present to us with proof of your payment for reimbursement under your BSW SeniorCare Advantage Platinum (PPO) benefits.
+If there are circumstances where you are required to pay for the cost of covered services in full at the time services are rendered, such as if you are seeking services from a provider or facility who does not bill Medicare, you will need to obtain an itemized statement of the services rendered and present to us with proof of your payment for reimbursement under your BSW SeniorCare Advantage Preferred Rx (HMO-POS) benefits.

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this document (What to do if you have a problem or complaint (coverage decisions, appeals, complaints) has information about how to make an appeal.
+Chapter 9 of this document has information about how to make an appeal.